 Is Fear Bad?

-It’s easy to see fear as the “bad guy” – it’s damn uncomfortable, so it must be “bad,” right?
+It’s easy to see fear as the “bad guy” – it’s deeply uncomfortable, and it blocks us from moving forward… so it must be “bad,” right?
 A more useful view is that fear, like all emotions, is a message.
 Reading the message takes emotional intelligence – or “EQ” – which is thoughtfully using the data from our feelings to make better decisions.

 People often talk about fear as a “bad feeling” or a “negative emotion” – or even weakness.
 In fact, fear is a healthy, useful feeling for protection.
 It assists us to evaluate risks.
 One of the most powerful ways of using emotional intelligence is to consider: All emotions are useful.
 When people are experiencing big feelings, say to yourself, “That’s interesting – they are perceiving something important” and then work to understand it.